TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

 37 (8:40amMall) -> NetP -> 32W to Airport -> BoyScout @ Louis
 (Mall) -> To DaleM betw Rooms2Go + Miller's AleHse

+## Prints
+  - This painting is titled "Portrait of Count Shervashidze" by Marie Laurencin.

 # Other

 (*